awslabs/aws-shell/README.rst

 Toolbar Options
 ---------------

-The AWS Shell has a bottom toolbar that provides several options:
+The aws-shell has a bottom toolbar that provides several options:

 * ``F2`` toggles between fuzzy and substring matching
 * ``F3`` toggles between VI and Emacs key bindings
 * ``F4`` toggles between single and multi column auto completions
 * ``F5`` shows and hides the help documentation pane
-* ``F10`` or ``Ctrl-D`` exits the AWS Shell
+* ``F10`` or ``Ctrl-D`` exits the aws-shell

-As you toggle options in the toolbar, your preferences are persisted to the ``~/.aws/shell/awsshellrc`` file so that the next time you run the AWS Shell, your preferences will be restored.
+As you toggle options in the toolbar, your preferences are persisted to the ``~/.aws/shell/awsshellrc`` file so that the next time you run the aws-shell, your preferences will be restored.

 .. image:: https://cloud.githubusercontent.com/assets/368057/11823907/8c3f1e60-a32b-11e5-9f99-fe504ea0a5dc.png

 Dot Commands
 ------------

-The AWS Shell provides additional commands specific to the AWS Shell.
+The aws-shell provides additional commands specific to the aws-shell.
 The commands are available by adding the ``.`` prefix before a command.

 Creating Shell Scripts with .edit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are times when you may want to take a sequence of commands
-you've run in the AWS Shell and combine them into a shell script.
+you've run in the aws-shell and combine them into a shell script.
 In addition to the command history that's persisted to the
-history file, the AWS Shell also keeps track of all the commands
+history file, the aws-shell also keeps track of all the commands
-you've run since you first started your AWS Shell session.
+you've run since you first started your aws-shell session.

 You can run the ``.edit`` command to open all these commands in
 an editor.
-The AWS Shell will use the ``EDITOR`` environment
+The aws-shell will use the ``EDITOR`` environment
 variable before defaulting to ``notepad`` on Windows and
 ``vim`` on other platforms.